 Tray whitening makes an excellent choice for those people who like to do things themselves.
-It's the original at-home method, and is still generally considered to be the most effective and predictable of them all.
+It's the original at-home method, and the one that's still considered to be the most effective and predictable of them all.

 Tray whitening materials: Bleaching trays and whitener.

-Tray-based systems (like those dispensed by dentists to their patients) have the following characteristics:
+Tray-based systems (like those dispensed by dentists to their patients) work like this:

 - Plastic bleaching trays are made that fit over the user's upper and lower teeth.

 - To perform treatments, the user places whitening gel in the trays and then seats them over their teeth.

 - The trays are then worn for a prescribed period of time (often multiple hours per day, or else overnight), for a series of days or weeks, as the effects of the whitening process gradually take place.

 (We outline the whole process in greater detail below.)

 This is the method that started everything.

 - The technique of tray whitening was first described in dental literature in 1989.